-A Graduate Diploma in Learning and Technology is also offered which ladders into the MA in Learning and Technology degree.
-If you are considering a master’s degree but are not sure where to start, the Graduate Diploma in Learning and Technology may be a fit for you.
+A Graduate Diploma in Learning and Technology is also offered which ladders into the MALAT program.
+If you are considering a master’s degree but are not sure where to start, this diploma may be a fit for you.

 Who It’s For

-People who could benefit from the program include decision-makers responsible for learning, training or education; training managers and co-ordinators; training and development positions; facilitators, trainers, or instructors.
-The program attracts learners from multiple sectors including post-secondary institutions, government departments, K-12 education systems, the corporate sector, healthcare, not-for-profit agencies and small businesses.
+People who could benefit from the program include decision-makers responsible for learning, training or education; training managers and coordinators; training and development positions; learning scientists; facilitators, trainers, or instructors.
+The program attracts learners from multiple sectors and industries who work at the intersection point between technology and learning including post-secondary institutions, government departments, K-12 education systems, the corporate sector, healthcare, not-for-profit agencies organizations and small businesses.

 To learn more about the admission requirements visit our Program Admissions page.